ICHRA administration for first-timers

 - Effective dates of participation

-- A description of benefits provided and excluded
+- A description of benefits the ICHRA provides and excludes, such as eligible expenses

 - HIPAA privacy officers and rules relating to the use of protected health information (PHI)